V8K607 Christian Theology (Catholic Studies) MA Postgraduate Taught 2018

-This programme focuses on the Catholic theological tradition in particular, within the more general context of Christian theology.
-Durham is developing a strong emphasis on a renewed engagement with contemporary Catholicism, and now boasts a Centre for Catholic Studies and the Bede Chair in Catholic Theology.
+This course focuses on the Catholic theological tradition, within the more general context of Christian theology.
+Durham has a strong interest in and engagement with contemporary Catholicism, with a Centre for Catholic Studies and the Bede Chair in Catholic Theology.
 For more information, please contact Professor Paul Murray.

 - Conceiving Change in Contemporary Catholicism

 - Christian Gender